qgustavor/megajs-docs/versioned_docs/version-1.0/api.md

 ## Storage

-Creates a logged in connection instance to Mega.
+Creates a logged in connection instance to MEGA.

 ### Creation